Embedded accounting API

 Ship the first embedded accounting experience, then extend into deeper workflows and more customer segments over time.

-Where the platform is heading.
+Where the platform is heading

 - Programmable ledger + journal API